makkke/dockercloud/README.md

 #### disconnect

-Disconnect from DockerCloud.
-This method returns nothing.
+This method disconnects the application from DockerCloud without any returned response.

 #### queryStacks